b4mboo/prophet/README.md

     http://www.youtube.com/watch?v=YFzloW8F-nE

-If you are using Pullermann to run your tests, it therefore only mimics one of TravisCI's features (to a certain degree at least).
+If you are using Prophet to run your tests, it therefore only mimics one of TravisCI's features (to a certain degree at least).
 If you want the full experience, go to